Java licensing

 Who does Oracle contact?

-In a soft audit, the outreach might be to whoever Oracle can find, perhaps someone who downloaded Java using their corporate email (hence why often a developer or admin who downloaded a JDK might suddenly receive a compliance email).
+In a soft audit, the outreach might be directed to whoever Oracle can identify, such as someone who downloaded Java using their corporate email (hence why a developer or admin who downloaded a JDK might suddenly receive a compliance email).

 They might also contact an Oracle account manager associated with your region and have them pass the message to your IT leadership.
 In formal audits, Oracle will address the notice to a high-ranking official (often the CIO, CFO, or VP of IT or procurement).